coupergateway/couper/docs/website/content/2.configuration/4.block/proxy.md

 ---
 values: [
   {
-    "description": "Configures a [backend](/configuration/block/backend) for the proxy request.
+    "description": "Configures a [backend](/configuration/block/backend) for the proxy request (zero or one).
 Mutually exclusive with `backend` attribute.", "name": "backend"
   },
   {
-    "description": "Configures support for [websockets](/configuration/block/websockets) connections.
+    "description": "Configures support for [websockets](/configuration/block/websockets) connections (zero or one).
 Mutually exclusive with `websockets` attribute.", "name": "websockets"
   }
 ]